 B.3.4 Care should be exercised in the use of liquid adhesives.
-Use of an adhesive of low flash point creates a serious hazard.
+Use of an adhesive with a low flash point creates a serious hazard.

-B.3.5 Electrical equipment of automatic filters should be inspected semiannually, observing the operation cycle to ensure that the motor, relays, and other controls function as intended.
+B.3.5 Electrical equipment of automatic filters should be inspected semiannually and the operation cycle observed to ensure that the motor, relays, and other controls function as intended.
 Drive motors and gear reductions also should be inspected at least semiannually and lubricated when necessary.